-Services: To help ensure the safety of participants and the protection of the rights of all members of the campus community, the College can provide services to recognized student organizations and enrolled students (such as location, safety, crowd control, sound equipment (unless prohibited in certain areas as per Campus rules), site preparation/cleanup, and/or other such facilities or services it deems necessary ("Services").
+To help ensure the safety of participants and the protection of the rights of all members of the campus community, the College can provide services such as location, safety, crowd control, sound equipment (unless prohibited in certain areas as per College rules), site preparation/cleanup, and/or other such facilities or services it deems necessary ("Services").

-Request for Services
+C. Request for Services

-1. For assemblies where the need for Services is reasonably foreseeable, event organizers shall, within two (2) business days prior to the planned event, submit a written Request for Services, as follows:

-A. The written request should contain the name of the sponsor/organizer, the proposed location and any other Services sought, the date and time of the planned assembly, and the number of persons expected to participate.

-I. Due to limited space at the College, when it is anticipated that participants for a particular assembly will equal or exceed ten (10) students, the sponsor/organizer must submit a request for Services.

-- B. The request should be submitted to The Campus Life Office,(315) 267-2013. - C. A professional staff member from Campus Life will promptly respond to the request for Services after receipt of the written request. - D. A professional staff member will review the request and work with the sponsor/organizer to accommodate requests and determine a reasonable time, place, and manner for the assembly activity. - E. While every attempt will be made to accommodate all requests, some modifications to the assembly activity request may be required due to the availability of the proposed time and place of the activity.
-A Campus Life professional staff member will inform the sponsor/organizer of these modifications and provide guidance as the assembly activity is planned. - F. In the event that the proposed assembly activity is planned indirect response to a current event, the Office of Campus Life realizes that it may not be possible to submit a request in advance.
-In such cases, the event organizer should contact the Office of Campus Life as soon as possible in order to promptly coordinate the assembly activity, where reasonably possible. - 2.
-No Services Required: Assemblies requiring no Services (when it is anticipated that participants will not exceed 10 students), or for which the need for Services is not reasonably foreseeable or necessary as described above, may take place without any prior notification by the sponsors and/or organizers.
-However, conformity with the specific campus rules noted above is required.
-Organizers who are unsure of whether their planned assembly requires Services are encouraged to contact the appropriate office designated in sub-paragraph (1)(c) above for guidance.
-Event organizers who do not request necessary services that were reasonably foreseeable as being needed may be subject to discipline.
+- I. Assemblies for which Services are necessary (see paragraph D below) should, within two (2) business days prior to the planned event, submit a written Request for Services, as follows: - i.
+The written request should contain the name of the sponsor/organizer, the proposed location and any other Services sought, the date and time of the planned assembly, and the number of persons expected to participate. - ii.
+The request should be submitted to: Casey Nelson in the Campus Life Office, nelsonca@potsdam.edu, 315-267-2013. - iii.
+Due to limited space at the College, when it is anticipated that participants for a particular assembly will equal or exceed ten (10) students, the sponsor/organizer must submit a Request for Services. - II.
+A professional staff member from Campus Life will promptly respond to the request for Services after receipt of the written request and prior to the date of the assembly. - III.
+A professional staff member will review the request and work with the sponsor/organizer to accommodate requests and determine a reasonable time, place, and manner for the assembly activity. - IV.
+While every attempt will be made to accommodate all requests, some modifications to the assembly activity request may be required due to the availability of the proposed time and place of the activity.
+A Campus Life professional staff member will inform you of these modifications and guide you as you plan your assembly activity. - V. In the event that the proposed assembly activity is planned in direct response to a current event, the Office of Campus Life realizes that it may not be possible to submit a request in advance.
+In such cases, the event organizer should connect as soon as possible with a liaison in the Office of Campus Life in order to swiftly coordinate the assembly activity.

+D. No Services Required

+Assemblies requiring no Services (when it is anticipated that participants will not exceed ten (10) students) may take place without any prior notification by the sponsors and/or organizers.
+However, conformity with the specific campus rules noted above, is required.
+If you are unsure of whether your assembly requires Services, you are encouraged to contact the appropriate office designated in sub- paragraph (c)(2) above for guidance.
+(Approved by SUNY Potsdam College Council- 10/7/16)